Scorecard For A Departing President: Assessing Obama's Successes And Shortcomings

 "Thanks to the Affordable Care Act, another 20 million American adults know the financial security and peace of mind that comes with health insurance," Obama wrote in his letter.
 "For the first time ever, more than 90 percent of Americans are insured — the highest rate ever."

 The president's signature health care law has expanded insurance coverage and broadened protections for those who were already insured.
-It's also encouraged changes in the way medical payments are made — to reward quality rather than quantity of care.
-And it's coincided with slower growth in insurance premiums for the majority of Americans who get their insurance through an employer.
+It has also encouraged changes in the way medical payments are made — to reward quality rather than quantity of care.
+And it has coincided with slower growth in insurance premiums for the majority of Americans who get their insurance through an employer.

 The military